allyporwal/finishers-flask/README.md

 All HTML and CSS was validated on the [W3C Markup Validation service](https://validator.w3.org/).
 All Python code was checked for syntax on [ExtendsClass](https://extendsclass.com/python-tester.html). javascript code was tested on [Esprima](https://esprima.org/demo/validate.html).
 No errors were shown in the HTML, CSS, JS or Python code.

 The app has been tested on a variety of different devices and browsers.
+One currently unfixable problem, however, is that I haven't been able to find a solution that locks the website in vertical orientation on mobile devices.
+It doesn't work properly or look good currently in horizontal orientation - this will be addressed in future updates

 1. iPhone XR

-    - The app was tested on Safari, Firefox and Chrome and perfomed as intended in both vertical and horizontal orientations in every respect except the dropdown menus not working correctly.
-This is an issue with Materialize, so the browser default is enabled until there is a fix (the potential workaround was big and messy)
+    - The app was tested on Safari, Firefox and Chrome and perfomed as intended vertical orientation.

 2. iPad Pro